quanted/pram_app/docs/qapp.rst

 computer languages and software that are not easily integrated or updated as the science evolves.
 These limitations are addressed by integrating EPA’s existing and developing regulatory models into a unified science application platform known as the ubertool.

+By law, the Agency has the authority to obtain data under three provisions of FIFRA:

+- FIFRA 3(c)(1)(F) - Authorizes the Agency to require data to support an application for registration of a pesticide.
+OPP’s data requirements are set forth in 40 CFR Part 158, but EPA has broad authority to ask for additional data or waive requirements, as appropriate.
+These data requirements are discussed under Section IV of this document.
+- FIFRA 3(c)(2)(B) - Provides the authority to require additional data on currently registered products.
+These data must be “required to maintain in effect an existing registration of a pesticide.”
+If EPA imposes a data requirement under this authority, EPA must allow enough time to design the study and generate data.
+In addition, EPA must comply with the Paperwork Reduction Act.
+- FIFRA Section 6(a)(2) - Requires that pesticide registrants inform the Agency of any relevant adverse effects information relating to their products, even though it was not formally requested by EPA.
+Information reportable under this provision includes new information derived from scientific studies, such as efficacy failures of antimicrobial products and pest resistance.
+Incidents of adverse effects resulting from the use of pesticide products are also reported.
+The information collected under 6(a)(2) is tracked and regularly distributed to the various divisions in OPP, as appropriate.

 Any other types of problems that the project may address
 ---------------------------------------------------------------------